SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-04-wenbo-portalreflection.md

 # 3c.
 Lindsay's Reflection

-In our second semester, we were excited and looking forward to finally meet our classmates and to work in the core feature of the program, the high-tech MCT Portal.
+In our second semester, we were excited and looking forward to finally meet our classmates and to work in the core feature of the program, the high-tech SMC Portal.
 Starting to understand the technologies and getting a hands-on experience on what we learned theoretically in the first semester and getting around with using the mixer, LOLA and TICO setup was fairly challenging at first.
-Speaking on behalf of all MCT students, the one main thing we all were experts on, was using ZOOM.
+Speaking on behalf of all SMC students, the one main thing we all were experts on, was using ZOOM.

 The course had much to offer, in terms of utilizing the time and technologies at our disposable.
 Even though we were only 3 in Trondheim, I could reach a good amount of skill using the Midas M32, be quick to grasp ques from sound feedback while able to sort out the equalizing and spend some quality human time in these COVID times.